SCIInstitute/ShapeWorks/docs/index.md

 <img src="img/home/about-shapeworks.png" width="1000px" align="right" hspace="20">

-ShapeWorks is a free, open-source suite of software tools that uses a flexible method for automated construction of compact statistical landmark-based shape models of ensembles of anatomical shapes that does not rely on any specific surface parameterization.
-The method requires very little preprocessing or parameter tuning, and is applicable to a wide range of shape analysis problems, including nonmanifold surfaces and objects of arbitrary topology.
+ShapeWorks is a free, open-source suite of software tools that uses a flexible method for automated construction of compact statistical landmark-based shape models of ensembles of anatomical shapes that do not rely on any specific surface parameterization.
+The method requires very little preprocessing or parameter tuning and is applicable to a wide range of shape analysis problems, including nonmanifold surfaces and objects of arbitrary topology.
 ShapeWorks includes tools for preprocessing data, computing landmark-based shape models, and visualizing the results.

 ## ShapeWorks in Action!